-ASK Knative allows you to configure scheduled resource scaling.
-This feature allows you to prepare resources based on the scheduled scaling policies at regular intervals.
+Serverless Kubernetes (ASK) clusters support schedule-based autoscaling.
+This feature allows you to create schedule-based autoscaling policies for the system to allocate resources.
 This feature is integrated with the resource scaling capabilities of Horizontal Pod Autoscaler (HPA).
-This ensures that the system automatically allocates sufficient resources to cope with burst loads.
-This topic describes how to configure and use a scheduled resource scaling policy in ASK Knative.
+This ensures that the system can automatically allocate sufficient resources to cope with spikes in workloads.
+This topic describes how to configure and apply a schedule-based autoscaling policy in Knative.

 apiVersion: v1 kind: ConfigMap metadata: name: cron-autoscaler namespace: default data: jobs: - name: "workday" schedule: "* * 1-5" timeseries: - timeSlice: 01:30:30 replicas: 1 - timeSlice: 05:30:30 replicas: 2 - timeSlice: 07:30:30 replicas: 5 - timeSlice: 10:24:30 replicas: 8 - timeSlice: 11:47:30 replicas: 10 - timeSlice: 13:17:30 replicas: 6 - timeSlice: 16:50:30 replicas: 9 - timeSlice: 20:17:30 replicas: 5 - timeSlice: 23:30:30 replicas: 1 - name: "holiday" schedule: "* * 0,6" timeseries: - timeSlice: 08:24:30 replicas: 4 - timeSlice: 11:47:30 replicas: 3 - timeSlice: 13:17:30 replicas: 2